Polygyny: Premodern era

 In Africa, the Americas, and Southeast Asia in the Premodern Era, circa 600 BCE – 1600 CE, both monogamy and polygyny occurred.
 Polygyny occurred even in areas of where monogamy was prevalent.
 Wealth played a key role in the development of family life during these times.
 Wealth meant the more powerful men had a principal wife and several secondary wives, known as resource polygyny.
 Local rulers of villages usually had the most wives as a sign of power and status.
 Conquerors of villages would often marry the daughters of the former leaders as a symbol of conquest.
 The practice of resource polygyny continued with the spread and expansion of Islam in Africa and Southeast Asia.
 Children born into these households were considered free.
 Children born to free or slave concubines were free, but had lesser status than those born to wives.
 Living arrangements varied between areas.
-In Africa, each wife usually had their own house, as well as property and animals.
+In Africa, each wife usually had her own house, as well as property and animals.
 In many other parts of the world, wives lived together in seclusion, under one household.
 A harem (also known as a "forbidden area") was a special part of the house for the wives.